 All OU students, faculty, staff, researchers, community partners, colloaborators, and friends are welcome to join.
-Currently our events are virtual only - we are looking forward to a mix of in-person and hybrid virtual/ in-person events in the future.
+We are looking forward to a mix of in-person and hybrid virtual/ in-person events this fall semester.

 Click here for a one-time registration to receive the zoom link to future events.
 We look forward to seeing you there!
 For Zoom events, click on the event below to register and obtain the Zoom link.
 If you can't make it but would like to see a recording, please send us a note (email@example.com) and we'll share a link if available.